farhan7kay/Neural-Network-form-scratch/README.md

 ## Conclusion

 This project demonstrates the process of building and training both a basic Neural Network and a Convolutional Neural Network for image classification.
 By comparing the results of both approaches, it provides insights into the benefits of using CNNs for image-related tasks, as well as a foundation for further exploration and experimentation with neural network architectures.

-## Contributing, License, and Contact

-For information about contributing, license details, and contact information, please refer to the [Contributing](CONTRIBUTING.md), [LICENSE](LICENSE), and [CONTACT](CONTACT.md) files respectively.